Automattic/wc-calypso-bridge/readme.txt

 * Hide WPCOM's coming soon page when the launch-your-store feature flag is enabled #1500
 * Exclude LYS coming soon page for WPCOM share link #1501
 * Sync WPCOM coming soon status to LYS #1502
+* Add sync coming soon status from LYS to WPCOM #1503

 = 2.5.5 =
 * Add a new class to customize for Stripe from Partner Aware Onboarding #1492